SpawnsSinner/SpawnsSinner/README.md

 I might come off as distant at first. that's normal, it's not because I'm upset at you.
 I'm focused primarily on My f/os and My party.

 hypersharing yumeshipper!!!!
 Ada Wong doubles please int hi
-pleeeease do not intentionally sexualise Leon Kennedy in front of Me tankyou
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.